 There is some suggestion of a link between a deviated septum and asthma, via the bridge of nasal congestion.
 As we’ve seen, a deviated septum can be responsible for an obstructed nasal passageway and recurrent sinus infections.
 The theory is that this chronic inflammation and congestion of the airways acts as both an underlying cause and a trigger for asthma, and studies have shown that people with both sinusitis and asthma tend to have more severe asthma symptoms that are more difficult to control when compared to asthmatics without sinusitis.

 If you find yourself checking several of the boxes above, it’s possible you have a deviated nasal septum.
-Your ENT doctor can discuss the various treatment options with you, which may be medicinal, such as with a nasal steroid spray, or an effective surgical procedure known as a septoplasty or turbinate hypertrophy, so you can breathe easier and return to your expected lifestyle.
+Your ENT doctor can discuss the various treatment options with you, which may be medicinal, such as with a nasal steroid spray, or an effective surgical procedure known as a septoplasty or, as mentioned, a turbinate hypertrophy, so you can breathe easier and return to your expected and deserved lifestyle.